JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 > *“Throughout the journey to Paradise there will always be time for rest and spirit play; and in the career of light and life there is always time for worship and new achievement.”* ([UB 25:7.2](/en/The_Urantia_Book/25#p7_2))

-> **Proclaiming the Coning Spiritual Renaissance on Radio**
+> **Proclaiming the Coming Spiritual Renaissance on Radio**
 > _“The quickest way to realize the brotherhood of man on Urantia is to effect the spiritual transformation of Present-day humanity.
 The only technique for accelerating the natural trend of social evolution is that of applying spiritual pressure from above;”_ ([UB 52:6.7](/en/The_Urantia_Book/52#p6_7))
 >
 >
-> Prior to fe cenieramnig controversy among the reader community in 1983 with 1-16 predictions of** the outbreak of World War III, Vern Grimsley had established himself as the foremost radio broad caster of the teachings of Jesus according to *The* Urantia *Book.* As he had agreed with Dr. William Sadler and Christy, Vern did not mention *The Urantia Book* in his broadcasts and simply proclaimed the Fatherhood of God and the Brotherhood of Man as well as the coming-spiritual renaissance on this planet.
+> Prior to his generating controversy among the reader community in 1983 with his predictions of the outbreak of World War III, Vern Grimsley had established himself as the foremost radio broadcaster of the teachings of Jesus according to *The Urantia Book.* As he had agreed with Dr. William Sadler and Christy, Vern did not mention *The Urantia Book* in his broadcasts and simply proclaimed the Fatherhood of God and the Brotherhood of Man as well as the coming-spiritual renaissance on this planet.
 >
 > Vern Bennom Grimsley established the Family of God Foundation in 1967 and that year began his broadcasts from San Francisco.
 Early broadcasts con­sisted of 15 minute street debates and discussions with college students, pro­jecting their issues and concerns during the turbulent years of campus protest onto a spiritual overview.
 >